 Learning to work together is great, but it doesn’t mean you are instantly prepared to work through life’s biggest struggles.
-Working through the struggles of your marriage is a choice, and it is a choice you are fully capable of making regardless of how much time you’ve spent problem-solving beforehand.
+Working through the struggles of your marriage is a choice, and it's a choice you're fully capable of making regardless of how much time you’ve spent problem-solving beforehand.
 Choosing to love and stand by your partner takes a conscious effort, and at times will be incredibly difficult, no matter how many problems you may have solved at earlier points in your relationship together.

 Not having to say goodbye every night and going to bed together certainly makes sex more readily available.
-Although this is not a discussion on the benefits of abstaining until marriage, there is something to be said for what moving in together does for your long term plans with one another.
+Although this isn't a discussion on the benefits of abstaining until marriage, there is something to be said for what moving in together does for your long-term plans with one another.
 Sex is obviously a huge part of marriage, and the life you have when living together obviously affects your sex life.
-Sex should never be a bargaining chip in any relationship but making a choice not to live together before marriage leaves much to be desired, as situations leading to sex are much fewer.
+Sex should never be a bargaining chip in any relationship, but making a choice not to live together before marriage leaves room for anticipation and motivation.

 Simply from a practical standpoint, breaking up with someone after living with them is a scenario wholly unpleasant for all parties involved.
 You literally have the rug pulled out from under you, and your entire life changes instantly.
 Break-ups are difficult enough, but are infinitely more complicated when you add splitting up belongings, finding potential roommates, or even losing a pet you once loved.
 Establishing life as an adult is challenging in and of itself, and making it unnecessarily complicated with the false stability that living together provides is a risk you don’t need to take.